realm/realm-puzzle/README.md

 - [RealmSwift](https://realm.io)  The Realm bindings for Cocoa/Swift.

 - [Realm LoginKit](https://github.com/realm-demos/realm-loginkit) A Realm control for logging in to Realm servers.

+## Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details!

+This project adheres to the [Contributor Covenant Code of Conduct](https://realm.io/conduct/).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to [info@realm.io](mailto:info@realm.io).

 ## License